How to Make Brownies in a Mug (Using Hot Cocoa)

-My editor just emailed me with news that December 12 is officially National Cocoa Day — as if I need an excuse to raid the pantry for my trusty stash of Swiss Miss?
+My editor just emailed me with news about National Cocoa Day in December — as if I need an excuse to raid the pantry for my trusty stash of Swiss Miss?
 But as I gleefully emptied a packet of processed cocoa-and-powdered-milk into my mug, a thought occurred to me: this cocoa has potential.
 Destined for a short life of watered-down chocolate, it is not.
 This cocoa, in fact, will be more than just cocoa.

 It will be a brownie.